jtsiomb/shapeblobs/README.md

 You *don't* need a compositing manager, or anything fancy like that to run this.

+Shapeblobs also runs on ms windows now.

 Installation
 ------------
-Just type make to compile shapeblobs, and make install as root to install system-wide (/usr/local by default).
+Just type ``make`` to compile shapeblobs, and ``make install`` (as root) to install system-wide (``/usr/local`` by default).
 Feel free to just copy the binary anywhere and run it from there if you don't wish to install it, or change the PREFIX variable in the makefile to install to a different location.

+You need MinGW on windows, or the MinGW cross-compiler on UNIX to build the windows binary.
+Just type ``make -f Makefile.mingw`` and it should do the right thing.
+If your MinGW cross-compiler binary is not named ``i686-w64-mingw32-gcc``, then also add ``CC=your-mingw-gcc-binary`` to the command line.

 License
 -------